Skip to content

 Create the Common Data Model Condition Proto buffer

 You will need to define the data structure for your condition.
-The data structures are defined in google protocol buffers.
-The condition structures are organized by the object the condition takes place on.
+The data structures are defined in Google Protocol Buffers.
+The condition structures are organized by the object on which the condition takes place.
 The following files are where we define conditions associated with various objects.

 Open the PatientConditions.proto file in your favorite editor and add the following.
 (Typically we strive to keep the conditions in alphabetical order) Note the naming convention is to end each data structure with Data